I spent 3 weeks of quarantine trying to learn something new. Here’s what happened

 I run into the same problem with my Annie Leibovitz Teaches Photography MasterClass.

 It’s a different style than the Ramsay one, with one of the world’s greatest master portrait photographers dropping life lessons left and right, occasionally in a classroom setting.
 Like Ramsay, she has such an authoritative presence that I would hate to let her down, and yet I am unable to, say, photograph an older person in my community, as Assignment #2 suggests.
-She also suggests “photographing the people who will put up with you,” which is good news for me since I’m trapped indoors with the person who legally has to put up with me.
+However, she also recommends “photographing the people who will put up with you,” which is good news for me since I’m trapped indoors with the person who legally has to put up with me.

-I could listen all day to Leibovitz describe creating the concepts for some legendary photo shoots, such as the 2015 Caitlyn Jenner Vanity Fair cover, and I do, but ultimately the limitations of the moment force me to disappoint my teacher after all by dropping out.
+I could listen all day to Leibovitz describe creating the concepts for some legendary photo shoots, such as the 2015 Caitlyn Jenner Vanity Fair cover, and I do, but ultimately the limitations of the moment force me to disappoint my teacher by dropping out.

-I also drop out midway through the next class I attempt that week.
+I also drop out midway through my next attempted course.

 The ability to Sketch Like an Architect wouldn’t have been at the top of my list of desired skills.
 However, it seemed like an artistic endeavor I could work on with my hands that wouldn’t require leaving the house.

-My instructor for the Teachable course is Dutch architectural designer David Drazil, who wears the Copenhagen creative’s uniform of a blazer over a graphic tee and has dark circles under his eyes as though he stayed up all night sketching houses.
+My instructor for the Teachable course is Dutch architectural designer David Drazil, who wears the Copenhagen creative’s uniform of a blazer over a graphic tee, and has dark circles under his eyes as though he’d just stayed up all night sketching houses.
 His course is broken down into six steps, each of which has four parts: the What and the Why, the How, some Tips and Tricks, and then an exercise.
 By the time I had watched the course trailer and overview and completed a survey, I was already 18% complete and feeling optimistic.

-That optimism circled the drain, though, even before the end of the first lesson.
+That optimism was circling the drain, though, even before the end of lesson one.

-Although the class is mainly for architects in training and enthusiasts with an overwhelming knowledge base, I was hoping there would be space for abject amateurs.
+Although the class is mainly for architects in training and enthusiasts with know their stuff, I hoped there might be space for abject amateurs.
 Like me.
 After some early hand-holding through the different types of lines involved, though, Drazil tosses us into the deep end to sketch our favorite cities.
 I am nowhere near ready for this yet.

 Even though he explains and demonstrates every step of what I’m supposed to do, it still feels way above my bankrupt pay grade.
 My landscape sketch of Manhattan looks like the result of a toddler coloring outside the lines on a Denny’s place mat.